juanfernandes/juanfernandes-uk/src/uses/uses.md

 ## Desk Setup

 - I currently use a 2018 15" MacBook Pro with 32gb of ram and maxed out processor 2.9 GHz 6-Core Intel Core i9
-- My keyboard is a [Vinpok Taptek](https://www.vinpok.com/products/vinpok-taptek-thinnest-wireless-mac-mechanical-keyboard) mechanical keyboard which I backed on IndieGoGo but is now available for everyone
+- My keyboard is a [ZSA Moonlander](https://www.zsa.io/moonlander) mechanical keyboard
 - My mouse is an MX Master 1 - its the most expensive mouse I have ever bought, but has been worth every penny
-- My monitor is a 21" Samsung monitor - this is the next thing I will be replacing
+- My monitor is a 21" Dell monitor
 - For sitting I use an [Autonomous Ergo Chair 2](https://www.autonomous.ai?rid=b98811)
 - My desk is an Ikea [Trotten](https://www.ikea.com/gb/en/p/trotten-desk-sit-stand-white-s79429602/) sit / stand desk - I wish I had paid more and gone for the electronic version instead of the manual crank

 ## Other Gear

-- OnePlus 5T android phone
+- iPhone 13 mini RED
 - Blue Ice microphone
 - Logitech HD Pro C920 webcam
 - Old Logitech 5.1 speakers
 - Generic mic stand (clamps to desk)
 - Perinexx large desk matt
 - Generic desk lamp

-For testing responsive websites I build, I use the following mobiles and tablets:

-- iPhone 4s
-- iPhone 5s
-- LG Nexus 4
-- LG G3
-- Google Pixel 3
-- Kindle Fire 10
-- iPad Mini

 Not forgetting notepads, pens and pencils!
 I have probably forgotten many things, but I will update this if I have.